Buryfields Infant School SEN information report

 The class teacher has overall responsibility for the pastoral, medical, social and emotional care of every child in their class, and so would be parents’ first point of contact.
 If further support is required the class teacher liaises with the SENCo for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services, and/or the Primary Behaviour Service.

-The school also has two ELSAs (Emotional Literacy Support Assistants) who work under the direction of the SENCo, providing support for pupils at the request of class teachers, parents or outside agencies.
-We also run a Nurture Group, supporting pupils with developing social and emotional skills.
+The school also has two ELSAs (Emotional Literacy Support Assistants) who work under the direction of the SENCo.
+They provide nurturing support for pupils, developing social and emotional skills, at the request of class teachers, parents or outside agencies.

 The school has a policy regarding the administration and managing of medicines on the school site.
 Parents need to contact the office staff if medication is recommended by Health Professionals to be taken during the school day.